AutoPas/AutoPas/docs/userdoc/Building.md

 cmake -DAUTOPAS_ENABLE_ENERGY_MEASUREMENTS=ON ..
 ```

-By default, RAPL sensor is enabled by forcing the cmake option `PMT_BUILD_RAPL` to `ON`.
+The RAPL sensor is forcibly enabled by AutoPas by forcing the cmake option `PMT_BUILD_RAPL` to `ON`.
 However, other available sensors like `LIKWID` can also be used by separately compiling them using the CMake option:
 ```bash
 cmake -DPMT_BUILD_LIKWID=ON ..
 ```